 What is a realistic AEO timeline by platform?

-Perplexity and Grok: 2–4 weeks.
+Perplexity and Grok: 2-4 weeks.
 These engines use real-time web retrieval rather than fixed training data snapshots.
 When you publish AEO-optimized content, they can index and cite it within days.
 Perplexity offers the fastest access point for new content.
 Grok casts the widest net, citing roughly 24 sources per answer, making it the most accessible for first appearances.
-Both platforms reward current, specific content immediately.
+Both reward current, specific content immediately.

 ChatGPT: 2-4 months minimum.
 ChatGPT relies more heavily on training data and domain authority than other engines, and its training updates are less frequent.
 For competitive queries in any established industry, ChatGPT disproportionately cites high-authority publications, review platforms, and market leaders.
 Newer domains or companies with limited third-party presence should expect 2-4 months before initial citations appear, with consistent presence requiring meaningful third-party corroboration (G2 reviews, press mentions, technical community references).